Voltage Transformer (Three-Phase)

 Details

-The vector of effective values of the VAC voltage.
+The vector of the effective voltage values of the VAC.

 Dependencies

-To use this parameter, set the parameter Magnetization inductance parameterized by to .
-Voltage versus current characteristic
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Voltage versus current characteristic.

 |